-They welcome me back and insist I sleep in late, feed me highly nutritious meals accompanied by a summery sparkling wine, talk and laugh with me, watch more awesome Maori TV together, and even offer me the Veet left here by a male French TA walker to melt the hair on my legs – obviously one of the subjects of so much laughter.
-I am restored in so many ways and tomorrow they’ll drop me right back at the very spot I left off.
+They welcome me back and insist I sleep in late and feed me highly nutritious meals accompanied by a summery sparkling wine.
+They are absolutely lovely people, talking and laughing with me, watching more awesome Maori TV together, and even offering me the Veet left here by a male French Te Araroa walker to melt the hair on my legs – obviously one of the subjects of so much laughter.
+I am restored in so many ways and tomorrow they’ll drop me right back at the very spot I left off in Paekakariki.

 Thankfully, I’m not injured or in pain, just a little bruised from loads of slips, my toenails permanently stained by mud, my skin tone a bit darker on the parts of my bony frame where my pack rubs, and my hands and face tanner than I want them to be.